College of Letters and Sciences - COLS (Undergraduate)

 Honorary Societies

 Alpha Kappa Delta is a national sociology honor society.
 The ETA of Wisconsin chapter was established at UW-Whitewater in 1970.
 AKD is an organization dedicated to the scientific study of social phenomena for the promotion of human welfare.
-To be eligible for membership, individuals must have completed at least 10 units in sociology, be at least junior standing, and have earned a minimum grade point average of 3.000 in all sociology courses and have a minimum 3.000 GPA overall.
+To be eligible for membership, individuals must have declared a major or minor in sociology, have completed at least four sociology courses, be at least junior standing, have earned a minimum grade point average of 3.0 in all sociology courses and have a minimum 3.30 GPA overall.

 Alpha Phi Sigma is a national criminal justice honor society that recognizes academic excellence of students of criminal justice.
 To be eligible for membership, individuals must have declared a major or minor in criminal justice or a related field, completed 45 credits, have a minimum GPA of 3.2 on a 4.0 scale, with a minimum GPA of 3.2 in courses in criminal justice, rank in the top 35% of their class, and have taken a minimum of four criminal justice courses.